I love teaching online. I love the challenge of moving a student from, “I am really nervous about this class!” to “Thank you for your

 Over the past decade, many independent schools have intentionally expanded their missions to go beyond academic excellence and include goals related to character development, equity,

-Students in online courses start with the best intentions—keeping up with the readings and assignments, engaging in discussion, and learning from their instructor’s feedback and
+This article is featured in the resource guide, Effective Online Teaching Strategies.
+Students in online courses start with the best intentions—keeping up with the readings

 When I first began creating and teaching online higher education courses, I searched scholarly journals, instructional design resources, and quality standards for insights and guidance.